On this page

 Anticipating, or demanding, certain things and experiences in a timely manner can point to a disciplined and structured approach to life and work - a stellar virtue to have in the office or extended teams.

 Incentives that are dished out quickly can also cement trust.
-By acknowledging and honouring the service with the credit and compensation that's due, the employer or boss strongly validates the promise made at the beginning of the contract or association; coming across as someone who can be depended upon.
+By acknowledging and honoring the service with the credit and compensation that's due, the employer or boss strongly validates the promise made at the beginning of the contract or association; coming across as someone who can be depended upon.

 Interestingly, releasing incentives fast can double up as an ingenious 'Test of Ability' too.
-It gives CXO's and leaders a rare window into the true capabilities and untapped potential of their team members (which can otherwise lie dormant as a resume embellishment), and thus be a strategic instrument in more efficient goal and resource planning.
+It gives CXO's and leaders a rare window into the true capabilities and untapped potential of their team members (which can otherwise lie dormant as a resume embellishment) and thus be a strategic instrument in more efficient goal and resource planning.

 An incentive that's quickly dispersed puts the zing back into the routine.
 When delayed, it sucks the joy out of work—big difference.